• Home

 About Us

-Different workers, same management for over 150 years
+Different workers, same Jesus for over 150 years

 Our church has been a beacon of hope for Christ in our community for as long as Lone Rock has been around.